-Research has shown that students of color benefit tremendously from having teachers of color, particularly one of the same racial background: they are less likely to be chronically absent or suspended from school, more likely to be recommended for gifted and talented programs, and low-income Black students who have a Black teacher for at least one year in elementary school are less likely to drop out of high school and more likely to consider college.
+Research has shown that students of color benefit tremendously from having teachers of color, particularly one of the same racial background: they are less likely to be chronically absent or suspended from school, more likely to be recommended for gifted and talented programs, and Black students from low-income backgrounds who have a Black teacher for at least one year in elementary school are less likely to drop out of high school and more likely to consider college.
 And while students of color make up the majority of students in public schools, the diversity gap for teachers of color still exists across every state.
-For example, Virginia has taken steps to address their diversity gap by using their ARPA (American Rescue Plan Act) funds to "provid[e] ongoing support to recruit, hire, and retain a diverse school staff" including programs to induct and mentor new teachers of color and targeted student loan assistance programs for pre-service and in-service teachers of color.

-The nationwide impact of HBCUs, MSIs, Hispanic-Serving Institutions (HSIs), and Tribal Colleges and Universities (TCUs) on producing teachers of color cannot be overstated.
-HBCUs, TCUs, and MSIs, collectively, award only 11% of the nation's bachelor's degrees in education, yet they produce more than 50% of the bachelor's degrees earned in education by Hispanic, Native Hawaiian and Pacific Islander students.
-HBCUs graduate approximately 50% of the nation's African American teachers with bachelor's degrees.
-HSIs prepare 90% of Hispanic teachers, and along with other MSIs, constitute a vital pipeline to maintain diversity among our nation's teachers.
+The nationwide impact of HBCUs, MSIs, Hispanic-serving institutions (HSIs), and tribal colleges and universities (TCUs) on producing teachers of color cannot be overstated.
+HBCUs, TCUs, and MSIs, collectively, award only 11% of the nation's bachelor's degrees in education, yet they produce more than 50% of the bachelor's degrees earned in education by Hispanic, Native Hawaiian and Pacific Islander students.3 HBCUs graduate approximately half of the nation's Black teachers with bachelor's degrees.4 HSIs prepare 90% of Hispanic teachers, and along with other MSIs, constitute a vital pipeline to maintain diversity among our nation's teachers.5 The initial investment in this program by Congress was supplemented by the Department of Education recently, resulting in \$18M going to 12 different grantees nationwide, including three in Texas, a state with a K-12 student body that is comprised nearly 75% non-White students: Sam Houston State University, University of Houston Clear Lake, and University of Texas-El Paso.